markandevansh99/Devansh_SCM_Project/README.md

 are pushed respectively from their branches and now the collaborators will send me pull request and I will review it and then accept and merge the branches into the master.

+                                                 MERGING

+ 1. I have accepted the pull request from Anurag Mor and I have merged it from the Master Branch as the code was very well written with proper intendation as well